rpasea/dev_school_java/session3/README.md

 For testing, you can use the browser for GET and an HTTP client for the others (e.g. : postman, curl, the IDEA integrated REST client).

+**[Bonus]** Verify your implementation by writing HttpHandlerIntegrationTest integration test

+See how you can set-up you test environment.
+Use the maven generated target folder and add some resources.